Edgio

 Log Events

-Edgio provides log data for recent events within the Edgio Console.
-Use this log data to analyze specific requests that were flagged as violations of your security policy, exceeded your rate limit, or were classified as bot traffic.
+Edgio provides log data for recent events within the Log Events section of the Security dashboard.
+Use this log data to analyze specific requests that were flagged as violations of your security configuration.

 To view recent event logs